BIbeksub/PBI/README.md

-This is a PowerBI dashboard to analyse a company's ecommerce sales data.
+This is a simple PowerBI dashboard to analyse a company's ecommerce sales data.